Getting ‘sucked into parliament’: Tracing the process of professional political socialization

 Well, there's no other way.
 I can't force this on others.
 I can tell them I want to record it.
 Then they can decide, do they want that or not.
 If they say no, then the conversation simply does not take place.
 (Interview M)

-Adjustment: ‘sucked into parliament’
+Adjustment: ‘Sucked into parliament’

 And, we really had to set up the faction from scratch.
 We had to write a statute, we had to develop rules of procedure, all these formalities.
 And then we had to think about the practical stuff, too.
 We have to hire staff – at first, we were no more than twenty people, only the twenty MPs, nobody else.
-But a parliamentary group does not only consist of representatives, we need people who occupy the offices, who take care of the correspondence, we need people who work with us professionally, assistants – yes, everything had to be set up from scratch.
+But a parliamentary group consists not only of representatives, we need people who occupy the offices, who take care of the correspondence, we need people who work with us professionally, assistants – yes, everything had to be set up from scratch.
 (Interview I, emphasis added)

 Don’t forget: in every other company, if you are new, there's someone who takes this newcomer by the hand and shows them the ropes.
 That’s how it usually is.
 Touring the office: here's the toilet, and here's the coffee machine, and here's the phone if you need to make a call.
 It's like that in every other company.
 We didn’t have that.
 (Interview F)